Entry requirements and your application

 For students whose first language is not English, the School requires an IELTS grade of 7.0 with a minimum of 6.5 in each component, or equivalent.

-The School of Education encourages PhD applications which correspond to the research interests and expertise of staff (see staff and their research interests) - we can then offer high quality supervision in your chosen field.
+The School of Education encourages PhD applications which correspond to the research interests and expertise of staff - we can then offer high quality supervision in your chosen field.

 We understand that it is difficult to be precise at this stage.
 Nevertheless, we find it helpful if a proposal includes: